 A photovoltaic grid-connect system consists of solar panels which absorb energy from the sun, which is then converted to power your home.
 The solar panels absorb the photon particles from the sun.
 This process has a photoelectric effect and causes the flow of free electrons producing electricity.
 The panels are connected to an inverter, which changes the direct current (DC) from the solar panels to 240 volt alternating current (AC) used to power our homes.
 A kilo-watt hour (kWh) metre measures the power that is generated and exported by the grid-connect system.
 The main switchboard for the house directs power from the grid or solar panels to where it is needed in the house.
 Any excess power generated by the solar system, which is not needed in the house, is then exported to the electricity grid and sold back to your electricity supplier.
 To find out more, click here.

-What Government incentives are currently available for the installation of solar energy?
+Government incentives are available for the installation of renewable energy including solar power and hot water heat pumps through Small-scale Technology Certificates (STCs).

 Small-scale Technology Certificates are issued for small scale solar photovoltaic systems and other renewable energy systems, including hotwater heat pumps.
 The number of certificates issued depend on the size, location and deeming period of the certificates.
 The certificates are a trading commodity and are traded on a market, hence fluctuate in value on a daily basis.
 The number of certificates you are eligible for depends on the size and type of system you install.